King Street Station Renovation, Washington, United States of America

 Financing King Street Station's renovations, in the state of Washington

-The total cost of renovating the King Street Station is estimated to be about $50m.
-It has been funded to the tune of $40m by the federal, state and city governments.
+The total cost of renovating the King Street Station was about $50m.
+It was funded to the tune of $40m by the federal, state and city governments.